anthonycoffey/phoenix-press/README.md

 ![readme-plugin-settings.png](readme-plugin-settings.png)

 ### Releases

-Check Releases page for the latest version of the plugin.
+Check Releases page to download the latest version of the plugin.

 ### Contributing